Never Miss a Chance to Do the Most Good

 Program Highlights:

 The Emergency Family Assistance Program (EFA) serves as a central intake for thousands of clients annually.
-Providing tangible assistance (food, clothing, etc.) to those with documented need.
-EFA administers several other initiatives, including Christmas Assistance, a Residential Camp Program at Seneca Lake, and the Neighbor 4 Neighbor Heat Fund.
+Providing tangible assistance (food, clothing, etc.) to those with documented needs.
+EFA administers several other initiatives, including Christmas Assistance, a Residential Camp Program at Seneca Lake, and the Neighbor for Neighbor Heat Fund.

-• Services are free to all customers and may be in the form of vouchers issued to purchase clothing, household items, and specific personal care from our Salvation Army Family Stores.
-In collaboration with the Pajama Program Buffalo Chapter, we provide pajamas to children in need.
+• Services are free to all customers and may be in the form of vouchers issued to purchase clothing, household items and specific personal care items from our Salvation Army Family Stores.
 Our program also refers customers to additional and appropriate agencies and/or advocacy services.

 • Customers needing assistance may contact the Director to schedule an appointment for an interview and needs assessment on Monday, Wednesday, or Friday between 9:00 AM and 1:00 PM.

 • The Christmas Assistance Program is provided free of charge to all eligible customers.
-When health and safety permit, parents choose gifts for each child between birth and 12 years of age.
-If qualified, the family will receive holiday food assistance.
-Books donated through Project Flight are also distributed.
+When health and safety permits, parents choose gifts for each child between birth and 12 years of age.
+If qualified, the family will receive holiday food assistance, and books will be donated through Project Flight for all children to enjoy.
 Families with exceptional needs are referred to our Sponsored Family Program.

-• The Neighbor 4 Neighbor Heat Fund is for those customers 55 years or older, those receiving unemployment benefits, veterans, and/or individuals with documented disabilities struggling to pay their heating bills.
+• The Neighbor for Neighbor Heat Fund is for those customers 55 years or older, those receiving unemployment benefits, veterans, and/or individuals with documented disabilities struggling to pay their heating bills.

 • Home Energy Assistance Program Outreach is a day set aside for assisting customers with applying for funds from the New York State Home Energy Assistance Program.
 Please see the flyer on our H.E.A.P.
 Outreach page in our Menu.